albar965/littlenavmap-manual/en/MENUS.md

 More options to change the map behavior while flying can be found in the dialog `Options` on the tab [Simulator Aircraft](OPTIONS.md#simulator-aircraft).

 The aircraft centering will be switched off when using one of the following functions.
-Note that this is the default behavior which can be modified in the options dialog.
+Note that this default behavior can be modified in the options dialog.

-* Double click into a table view or map display to zoom to an airport or a navaid.
+* Double-click into a table view or map display to zoom to an airport or a navaid.
 * Context menu item `Show on map`.
 * `Goto Home` or `Goto Center for Distance Search`.
 * `Map` link in `Information` dock window.
-* `Show Flight Plan`.
-Either manually in a menu item or after loading.
+* `Show Flight Plan`, when selected manually, or automatically after loading a flight plan.
 * Centering a Google Earth KML/KMZ file after loading

 This allows a quick inspection of an airport or navaid during flight.
-To display the aircraft again use `Map Position Back` and enable `Show Aircraft` again.
+To display the aircraft again use `Map Position Back` or enable `Show Aircraft` again.

 #### ![Show Aircraft Trail](../images/icons/aircrafttrail.png "Show Aircraft Trail") Show Aircraft Trail {#show-aircraft-trail}

-Shows the user aircraft trail.
-The trail is always shown independent of the zoom distance.
+Show the user aircraft trail.
+The trail is always shown independently of the zoom distance.
 It is saved and will be reloaded on program startup.

 The trail is deleted when connecting to a flight simulator or it can be deleted manually by selecting `Main Menu` -&gt; `Map` -&gt; `Delete Aircraft Trail`.
 The trail is also deleted when the user aircraft jumps over large distance when assigning a new airport, for example.

-The size of the trail is limited for performance reasons.
-Points will be removed from the beginning when it gets too long.
+The length of the trail is limited for performance reasons.
+If it exceeds the maximum length, the trail is truncated and the oldest segments are lost.

 #### ![Show Compass Rose](../images/icons/compassrose.png "Show Compass Rose") Show Compass Rose {#show-compass-rose}

-Shows a compass rose on the map which indicates true north and magnetic north.
+Show a compass rose on the map which indicates true north and magnetic north.
 Aircraft heading and aircraft track are shown if connected to a simulator.

 The rose is centered around the user aircraft if connected.
 Otherwise it is centered on the map view.